The purpose of this policy is to create an organized system for preventing and responding to allergic

 education aligns with state Grade-Level Expectations (GLEs) for health education.
 Education will

-include potential causes, signs and symptoms of allergic reactions; information on avoiding
+include potential causes; information on avoiding allergens; signs and symptoms of allergic

-Information about individual students with allergies will be provided to all staff members and others
+Information about individual students with allergies will be provided to staff members and others

 who need to know the information to provide a safe learning environment for the student.

-Information about individual students with allergies will not be shared with students and others who
+Information about individual students with allergies will be shared with students and others who do

-do not have a legitimate educational interest in the information unless authorized by the
+not have a legitimate educational interest in the information only to the extent authorized by the

 parent/guardian or as otherwise permitted by law, including the Family Educational Rights and